Merrill R. Landers, PT, DPT, PhD

 Chair and Professor, Cyrus Chung Ying Tang Foundation Research Professor

 Merrill Landers is a professor in the department of physical therapy and has been the chair since 2011.
-He earned a BS in Exercise Science from Brigham Young University, a DPT from Creighton University, and a PhD from UNLV in Biological Sciences (Integrative Physiology with cognates in neurobiology and statistics).
-He is a licensed physical therapist and an ABPTS Certified Specialist in Orthopedics.
-He is also a Credentialed Fellowship Graduate of the APTA Education Leadership Institute.
+He earned a BS in Exercise Science from Brigham Young University, a DPT from Creighton University, and a PhD from UNLV in Biological Sciences (Integrative Physiology).
+He is a licensed physical therapist and a Credentialed Fellowship Graduate of the APTA Education Leadership Institute.

 - Fellow – APTA Education Leadership Institute, Alexandria, Virginia

 - PhD in Biological Sciences - Integrative Physiology (Cognates: neurobiology, statistics), University of Nevada, Las Vegas - 2012

 - DPT, Creighton University, Omaha, Nebraska – 1997

 - B.S. in Exercise Science (Minor: Scandinavian Studies), Brigham Young University, Provo, Utah – 1993